jlangch/venice/doc/readme/ext-parsatron-guide.md

 This guide is adapted to the Venice port of Parsatron.

 The Parsatron is a library for building parsers for languages.
-For an overview of how it works internally you can watch [this talk][talk].
+For an overview of how it works internally you can watch [this talk][talk] from Nate Young on his Clojure Parsatron implementation.

 This document will show you the basics of how to use Parsatron as an end user.

 [talk]: http://www.infoq.com/presentations/Parser-Combinators